LinuxFan2718/Calculon/README.md

 or month to take advantage of
 [dollar cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp).

+## Question: How do you save money buying ETH with Calculon?

+Answer: For some reason, Coinbase charges a much higher fee when you buy using www.coinbase.com vs. using Coinbase Pro.
+You can get the lower price using pro.coinbase.com, or using their API with a bot like this one.

 ## Fee advantage

 On Sat, May 29 at 5:25pm ET I executed a $100 ETH buy using this